DavidsonGroup/flexiplex/tutorial.md

 In this case, is appears to have choosen well.
 ![flexiplex-filter graph](/flexiplex/docs/assets/tutorial.flexiplex-filter.png)

-In our example, flexiplex-filter picked the 180 most frequent barcodes, which is close to the number of cells known in this dataset.
+In our example, flexiplex-filter picked the 180 most frequent barcodes, which is close to the number of cells expected in this dataset.
 The process above will also work for samples with many more cells, and has been tested on datasets with tens of thousands of cells.

 ## 3. Barcode demultiplexing

 Now we have a short-list of barcodes.
-We will run flexiplex a second time to actually assign each read to one of these barcodes, trim of the 10x primer/adapter sequence, and chop any chimeric reads:
+We will run **flexiplex** a second time to actually assign each read to one of these barcodes, trim off the 10x primer/adapter sequence, and chop any chimeric reads:
 ```bash
 gunzip -c scmixology2_250k.fastq.gz | flexiplex -d 10x3v3 -k flexiplex_barcodes_final.txt > scmixology2_250k.demultiplexed.fastq
 ```